-PURPOSE

-In order to maintain adequate internal controls, cash deposits and reconciliation submissions must be made on a daily basis if possible.
+PURPOSE In order to maintain adequate internal controls, cash deposits PURPOSE In order to maintain adequate internal controls, cash deposits PURPOSE and reconciliation submissions must be made on a daily basis if possible.
 The cash deposit must be placed in a blue bag and taken to the bank daily on working business days.